Archives for September 2016

 1/2 can sauerkraut

 Remove the bratwurst meat from its’ casing, and discard casing.
-Mix bratwurst meat in medium bowl with the beer.
+Mix bratwurst meat in medium bowl with the beer just enough to incorporate the beer.

 Take a small handful of meat and form into a thin patty on a cutting board.